 - Oversee community outreach efforts.

 2. ECONOMIC RESTRUCTURING

 Most downtowns begin their decline when their economic functions diminish or move elsewhere.
 In almost all cases, successful revitalization involves shifting to a different mix of economic activities.
-This requires identifying and promoting new economic functions for the downtown in relation to local or regional markets and competing commercial centers.
+This requires identifying and promoting new economic functions for the downtown in relation to local or regional markets and competing for commercial centers.
 Economic restructuring should be based on a realistic inventory and assessment of market trends, existing businesses, and local assets, including buildings, infrastructure, public amenities, and the local workforce.
 In addition to market analyses, work under this element can include programs to strengthen and recruit businesses.

-To initiate and perpetuate revitalization, the downtown must be effectively marketed.
+To initiate and perpetuate revitalization, downtown must be effectively marketed.
 This involves making sure businesses, potential investors, residents, and visitors are kept informed of what the downtown has to offer and the vision of growth for its future.
 Activities can include branding (image development) and marketing campaigns, sales events and promotions, special downtown celebrations, and cultural programs that draw people downtown.
 Highlighting economic successes generates more activity.

 The historical and aesthetic qualities of a downtown or village center and well-defined public spaces set it apart from other commercial areas.
-Design is the key element that ties discrete buildings and spaces into an attractive, visually coherent environment for visitors, customers, employees and residents.
+Design is the key element that ties discrete buildings and spaces into an attractive, visually coherent environment for visitors, customers, employees, and residents.